alex-marochko/flutter_git_stat/README.md

 _Sandbox project to try different features and approaches_

-To browse new or freshly updated Flutter or Flutter-related repos.
+App to browse new or freshly updated Flutter or Flutter-related repos.

 Works via GraphQL